 Biological Safety Specialist

-Jessica D. Woofter, BGS, CAP, provides services for the Offices of Biosafety and the Institutional Animal Care and Use Committee (IACUC) at the University of Tennessee.
-She has more than eleven years combined experience of working in corporate offices, universities, hotels, and financial institutions.
+Jessica D. Woofter, BGS, CAP, provides services for the Offices of Biosafety at the University of Tennessee.
+She has more than twenty years combined experience of working in corporate offices, universities, hotels, and financial institutions.
 Prior to moving to her position at UT in 2011, she worked as a Financial Associate for Tulane University.
 In 2014, she completed her Bachelor of General Studies in Business and Writing from Georgia Southern University and completed her Certification as an Administrative Professional through the International Association of Administrative Professionals (IAAP).